visit/citybreak-online-doc/_includes/tracking.md

 _Example: "Please add this tracker property "G-[ID]" or GTM-[ID]" to onlineid: [add identifier] OR url to citybreak online booking_

 FYI:
-* Google tracking is only avaliable in our production environment
+* Google tracking is only avaliable in our production environment.
 * Avoid to add Google tracking scripts via your template page.
 (To avoid risk of double tracking)
 * Questions or feature request related to the events we provide?
 Please contact us.